 Phase 2 – Execution Engine

-The Ethereum 2.0 upgrade’s final stage will bring together the new PoS network with the existing proof-of-work (PoW) blockchain.
+The Ethereum 2.0 upgrade’s final stage will combine the new PoS network with the existing proof-of-work (PoW) blockchain.
 From this point, ETH2 will be the token supported by developers.
-However, there will still be some who decide to keep ETH, just like there are those that still hold ETH classic to this day.
+However, some will still decide to keep ETH, just like some still hold ETH classics.

 The Current State of ETH 2.0